aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-The `SessionReducer` should listen for 3 action types:
+The `SessionReducer` should listen for 3 action types and respond to each like so:
   * `RECEIVE_CURRENT_USER` - set `currentUser` to the action's user (and clears errors)
   * `RECEIVE_ERRORS` - set `errors` to the action's errors (and clears the currentUser)
   * `LOGOUT` - clear both `errors` and `currentUser`

 Hint: We can use the default application state listed above as a template for any session information we might receive.

 ### `RootReducer`